Nuitka/Nuitka/Developer_Manual.rst

 ----------------------

-The basic interface will be added to *all* expressions and a node may override it, potentially using constraint collection state, as attached during "computeExpression".
+The basic interface will be added to *all* expressions and a node may override it, potentially using trace collection state, as attached during ``computeExpression``.

 Goal 1
 ++++++